Introduction

 Tired of horror stories about botched home builds?
 The secret to a stress-free home construction lies in a Quality Management Plan (QMP).
 This plan outlines how quality will be achieved, monitored, and improved in your project.

-Another critical area for improvement is transparency.
+Another area for improvement is transparency.
 Builders should provide clear, accurate information about the materials and methods used in construction, as well as the qualifications of the subcontractors involved.
 This transparency can help rebuild trust and ensure that clients are fully aware of what they are purchasing.

 The industry may also see a resurgence of smaller, boutique builders who offer a more personalised, hands-on approach.
 These builders can cater to clients seeking unique, high-quality homes that reflect their individual tastes and needs.
 By differentiating themselves from the larger, marketing-driven companies, these smaller builders can carve out a niche market that values quality over quantity.